jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 as resiliency, orchestration, control, and scale) in multiple stages of BEC attacks, from reconnaissance to phishing to payment fraud.
-The use of impersonation domains, known as homoglyphdomains, is also still prevalent.
+The use of impersonation domains, known as homoglyph

+domains, is also still prevalent.
 These allow BEC attackers to tailor email communication for social engineering.
-Homoglyph domains are oftenported from third\-party registrars and configured with M365 mail services to create mailboxes that impersonate legitimate key accounting employees.
+Homoglyph domains are often

+ported from third\-party registrars and configured with M365 mail services to create mailboxes that impersonate legitimate key accounting employees.
  Microsoft Digital Defense Report 2023
 33
-Chapter 2 The State of CybercrimeExploitation of trusted business relationships:
+Chapter 2 The State of Cybercrime

+Exploitation of trusted business relationships:
 Vendor email compromise
 BEC attacks are evolving past simple email account compromise rooted in social engineering tactics that circumvent payment controls by exploiting supplier business relationships.
 A more successful type of attack is called Vendor Email Compromise (VEC).
-VEC occurs when a companys suppliers are targeted and exploited by threat actors who hijack email threads from the companys compromised email accounts and use them to change payment information for an upcoming transaction.
+VEC occurs when a company’s suppliers are targeted and exploited by threat actors who hijack email threads from the company’s compromised email accounts and use them to change payment information for an upcoming transaction.
 The hijacked email threads are often copied to